Blendify/blender-manual/blender_docs/manual/animation/armatures/bones/editing/naming.rst

 #.
 Before Blender handles an armature for mirroring or flipping,
    it first removes the number extension, e.g. ".001".
 #.
-You can copy a bone named "bla.L" and flip it over using :menuselection:`Specials --> Flip Left-Right Names`.
+You can copy a bone named "bla.L" and flip it over using :menuselection:`Armature --> Names --> Flip Names`.
    Blender will name the copy "bla.L.001" and flipping the name will give you "bla.R".